tylersuehr7/chips-input-layout/README.md

 `doesChipExist(Chip)` | Checks if the given chip exists in either the filterable or selected chips.
 `isChipFiltered(Chip)` | Checks if the given chip exists in the filtered chips.
 `isChipSelected(Chip)` | Checks if the given chip exists in the selected chips.
+`getChipDataSource()` | Gets the currently used chip data source.
+`changeChipDataSource(ChipDataSource)` | Changes the chip data source being used to manage chips, cloning existing observers.

 ## Managing the Chips
 Where this library capitalizes, is how it decentralizes where and how the selected and filterable chips are stored.
 This makes accessing and receiving updates to data source changes from various Android components really simple.